Liverpool predicted line-up vs Norwich - as Klopp hands out debut amid five changes

-Liverpool predicted line-up vs Norwich City - as Jurgen Klopp hands out debut amid five changes - gallery
+Liverpool predicted line up vs Norwich - as Jurgen Klopp hands out latest debut amid five changes - gallery

 Liverpool team predicted to face Norwich City in the FA Cup fourth round.

-Liverpool look to continue their assault on four fronts when they face Norwich City in the FA Cup fourth round at Anfield on Sunday (14.30 GMT).

-It's been a fine 2023-24 campaign for the Reds so far.
+The German left the footballing world flabbergasted two days ago when revealing he'll bring the curtain down on his time with the Reds.
+Klopp has worked wonders with Liverpool, having returned the club back among the top sides in Europe and won six major trophies including the Champions League and Premier League.

+There's no doubt that Klopp will want to go out on a high.
+And given how well the 2023-24 campaign has gone so far, there is every chance of that.

 Not only do they top the Premier League table by five points but have booked their spot in the Carabao Cup final, having earned a 3-2 aggregate triumph over Fulham.
-They'll face Chelsea at Wembley next month.
+They'll face Chelsea at Wembley next month and now can take another step closer to Wembley in the FA Cup.

 Supporters are daring to dream about a quadruple - but Jurgen Klopp emphatically played that down when asked ahead of the Norwich tie.